lfoppiano/grobid-quantities/doc/guidelines.md

 - continuous values in intervals (or range of values),
 - lists of discrete values.

-> :note: At the present time we do not distinguish between conjunctive and disjunctive lists.
+> :information_source: At the present time we do not distinguish between conjunctive and disjunctive lists.

 ### Unit type vocabulary

 The list of unit types (temperature, pressure, length, etc.) is controlled and based on SI definition.
 This controlled vocabulary contains currently around 50 types.
 The unit types are provided in the file `src/main/java/org/grobid/core/utilities/UnitUtilities.java` and they are used to get the right transformation.

-> :note: at the moment we do not support disambiguation of overlapping units.
+> :information_source: at the moment we do not support disambiguation of overlapping units.

 The given names of the unit types has to be used when annotating measurement.

-> :note: In the future, the list of units should however not be controlled and GROBID should support units never seen before.
+> :information_source: In the future, the list of units should however not be controlled and GROBID should support units never seen before.
 For now, it is admitted to annotate with `UNKNOWN` in case of doubt about the type.

 Examples: